Our Legacy of Giving

 - TTC proudly supports FFA with grant funds for their Supervised Agricultural Experience and recognizes outstanding achievement by sponsoring the Diversified Horticulture Award.

 - Since 1998, we have donated more than $1 million in program support, scholarships and equipment donations to The First Tee to support their mission to enhance young peoples' lives through educational programs and ready access to the game of golf.
+In 2020, TTC’s programmatic support was directed towards chapters to address the challenges faced due to the pandemic.

 - TTC partners with Project Evergreen’s GreenCare for Troops and SnowCare for Troops programs to provide complimentary lawn and landscape services, and snow and ice removal services for families of currently deployed military personnel.
+In 2020, these programs were expanded to include healthcare professionals.

 Land.
 Water.
 Thrive.